jbro129/android-modding/README.md

 [Dexter](https://github.com/MikeAndrson/Dexter) by MikeAndrson : A WIP advanced DEX editor for Android.

+[ApktoolFX](https://github.com/oscar0812/ApktoolFX) by oscar0812 : A GUI for Apktool to make reverse engineering of android apps a breeze.

+[dex2jar](https://github.com/ThexXTURBOXx/dex2jar) by ThexXTURBOXx : A fork of the dex2jar project which aims to fix most issues.

 [AndroidAppRE](https://github.com/maddiestone/AndroidAppRE) by maddiestone : Android App Reverse Engineering Workshop.

 [MetaDataStringEditor](https://github.com/JeremieCHN/MetaDataStringEditor) by JeremieCHN : Modify string in file global-metadata.dat.